miklevin/MikeLev.in/_posts/2024-09-27-jupyter-notebook-to-fasthtml.md

 You have to commit to one way or the other.
 While I use nix flakes to distribute the infrastructure as a file, I use pip for all PyPI package management under a Python virtual environment.
 It's like buying your home and leasing your car.

+## Mastering BQL for Faster FastHTML Development and Success

 Fast-forward to after an incredibly focused many hours.
 I have my first FastHTML minimum viable product app done.
 Wow, amazing!
 Anyway, it's clear to me that I